Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

-Cadora Woods occupy a 2.3-mile (3.75km) stretch of the English side of the Wye Valley between Bigsweir Bridge and the village of Redbrook.
+Cadora Woods occupy a 3.75km (2.3-mile) stretch of the English side of the Wye Valley between Bigsweir Bridge and the village of Redbrook.
 The woods are in the heart of an historic border country and parts of Offa’s Dyke, the ancient England-Wales frontier, can be traced in the woods.

-The property is made up of four distinct components including Bigsweir Wood (45ha), a Site of Special Scientific Interest (SSSI), Causeway Grove, Cadora Woods and Highbury Fields.
+The property is made up of four distinct components including Bigsweir Wood (45ha), a Site of Special Scientific Interest (SSSI), Causeway Grove, Cadora Wood and nearby Highbury Fields.

 The beauty of the lower Wye Valley has attracted visitors since at least the 18th century.
 The woods are very much part of that wonderful woodland landscape and are a treat that shouldn’t be missed.

 Set in the beautiful border valley of the River Wye within the Wye Valley Area of Outstanding Natural Beauty, Cadora Woods occupies a 2.3-mile (3.75km) stretch of the valley’s west-facing slopes.

 Maps: OS Explorer OL14 and Landranger 162, grid reference: SO536076

 Click on heading for more information.